swcarpentry/shell-novice/_episodes/06-script.md

 an explanation that sends the reader in the wrong direction is worse than none at all.

 What if we want to process many files in a single pipeline?
-For example, if we want to sort our `.pdb` files by length, we would type:
+For example, if we want to sort our `.txt` files by length, we would type:

 ~~~
-$ wc -l *.pdb | sort -n
+$ wc -l *.txt | sort -n
 ~~~
 {: .language-bash}